DoIttikorn/wisdomWave/README.md

 # wisdomWave

-this project is open-source for mange school and anything else about school
+this project is open-source for manage school and anything else about school